waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `grass`: Wild Pokémon encounters.
 - `water`: Requires SURF.
 - `impassable`: Wall.
 - `elevated_ground`: Walkable, different elevation.
-Can be stepped down from onto adjacent `ground` tiles.
+It is possible to step down from an `elevated_ground` tile to an adjacent `ground` tile without needing a `steps` tile.
+This is a one-way action.
 - `steps`: Allows movement between elevations.
 - `cleared_boulder_barrier`: Walkable, acts as a ramp between elevations.
 - `boulder_switch`: Floor switch for boulders.